Autumn Pet Care & Safety Tips

-Make sure to be vigilant when walking your pup and wipe their paws after they've been outside.
+Be vigilant when walking your pup and wipe their paws after they've been outside.
 If you suspect your pet has ingested antifreeze, contact your veterinarian immediately for treatment advice.

 If you suspect your pet has ingested rodent bait, contact a veterinarian immediately for treatment advice.
 If possible, bring any remaining bait to the veterinarian's office so they can identify which chemical was used in its manufacture.
 This will help them determine the proper course of treatment for your pet.